-VENTILATION AND ENGINEERING CONTROLS: Use with adequate ventilation to ensure exposure levels are maintained below the limits provided in this section.
+Ventilation and Engineering Controls: Use with adequate ventilation to ensure exposure levels are maintained below the limits provided in this section.
 Use local exhaust ventilation.
 Normal office ventilation conforming to the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) Standards is adequate under normal circumstances of use.
+8. EXPOSURE CONTROLS - PERSONAL PROTECTION (Continued) EXPOSURE LIMITS/CONTROL PARAMETERS (continued):

-Persons using this material should consult a qualified Ventilation Engineer and/or Industrial Hygienist if concerns about exposures arise.
+Ventilation and Engineering Controls (continued): Persons using this material should consult a qualified Ventilation Engineer and/or Industrial Hygienist if concerns about exposures arise.
 If necessary, refer to Australian National Code of Practice for the Control of Workplace Hazardous Substances [NOHSC: 2007 (1994)] for further information.
-As with all chemicals, ensure proper decontamination equipment (e.g., eyewash/safety shower stations) is available near areas where this material is used as necessary.
+Workplace Exposure Limits/Control Parameters: